 You will also learn how to operate and set up equipment, manage technical rehearsals and design and make animated props.

-Why choose Brock for Production Arts Level 3 Diploma (A Level Equivalent)?
+Production Arts Level 3 Diploma (A Level Equivalent)?

 At Brock we are fortunate to have a Performing Arts department with excellent facilities.